ianhussey/RelationalRespondingTask/README.md

 # Notes
+- NB written in PsychoPy 1.82.02.
+Bugs may crop up if you're using a different version.
 - The escape key quits the task at any time.
 E, I, or the return key ends the task properly once it’s complete.
 - You can run either the psyexp file or the py file inside psychopy.
 The py file should have greater cross platform support; if you run into errors with the psyexp file use the py instead.
 - psydat and csv files are produced for each participant. csv file alone is sufficient to most analyses (e.g., calculation of D scores).